Human rights in the Democratic Republic of the Congo: Arrest and detention

-PNC agents in Equateur Province allegedly arrested, beat, and wounded a civilian found with ripped up posters of the president on July 15.

-GR soldiers arrested two aides to presidential candidate Mbuyi Kalala Alfuele on July 30.
+In 2006, GR soldiers arrested two aides to presidential candidate Mbuyi Kalala Alfuele on July 30.
 The soldiers allegedly blindfolded, handcuffed, and detained the aides at an unknown location until releasing them without charge the following day.

-On September 20, police apprehended 600 adults whom they accused of participating in politically inspired gang violence in Kinshasa.
+In 2006, police apprehended 600 adults whom they accused of participating in politically inspired gang violence in Kinshasa.
 They also detained 180 minors, including 20 younger than five years old apprehended with their mothers.
 According to MONUC, the police held them without adequate shelter, food, or water.
 Human rights organizations arranged for children under 15 to be released to their parents.
 At least 130 people, including women and children, remained in custody for more than a month without charge.
 Authorities released all the remaining detainees by year's end on the order of a Kinshasa judge.

-On November 12, police in Kinshasa detained without charge 250 homeless adults and 87 minors, all alleged street gang members, following a gun battle between security forces and Vice President Bemba's troops the day before.
+In 2006, police in Kinshasa detained without charge 250 homeless adults and 87 minors, all alleged street gang members, following a gun battle between security forces and Vice President Bemba's troops the day before.
 The adults were transported to rural areas for forced agricultural work under a national service program; the children were released to local NGOs.

-Security forces arbitrarily arrested union leaders (see section 6.a.).

 Many individuals arrested experienced prolonged pretrial detention, often ranging from months to years.
 MONUC reported that 70 to 80 percent of detainees nationwide were in pretrial detention.
 Prison officials often held individuals long after their sentences had expired due to disorganization, judicial inefficiency, or corruption.
 In several instances when NGOs or MONUC brought cases to the attention of the government, prison officials released them.
 Armed groups operating outside government control in parts of the east sometimes detained civilians, often for ransom.

 Amnesty

 In November 2005 the National Assembly passed a law granting amnesty to individuals accused of war crimes and political offenses committed between August 1996 and June 2003.
 A December 2005 Supreme Court ruling excluded amnesty for individuals allegedly involved in the assassination of then president Laurent Kabila, which the ruling identified as a criminal, rather than political, act.

-Annie Kalumbu, jailed since 2001 for allegedly plotting against Laurent Kabila, left prison under amnesty February 15.
+Annie Kalumbu, jailed since 2001 for allegedly plotting against Laurent Kabila, left prison under amnesty in 2006.
 According to African Association for the Defense of Human Rights (ASADHO), she began receiving death threats February 22 and went into hiding.
 Her whereabouts were unknown.
 MONUC and the local NGO VSV alleged that at least one other individual accused of plotting against Laurent Kabila long before his assassination continued in detention.